inalogy/adaptive-ssh-connector/README.md

 # Status
 Tested only on Microsoft Windows server with powershell version 5.1.17763

+The scripts and configuration files included in this project are for informational purposes only.
+They must be perfectly tailored for specific environments.

 Ssh Connector is intended for production use.
 Tested with MidPoint version 4.6.
 The connector was introduced as a contribution to midPoint project by Inalogy and is not officially supported by Evolveum.
 If you need support, please contact info@inalogy.com.